-As the young plants prefer a temperature around 23 degrees F, spring is the perfect time to plant cauliflower.
+As the young cauliflower plants prefer a temperature around 20 °C (or 60 to 65 °F), spring is the perfect time to plant cauliflower.
 The plants need full sun while growing, and they require moist, fertile, and well-drained soil for better growth.

 Particularly in white cauliflower, you have to be extra careful about discoloration.
 When they are young, the cauliflower curd is wrapped by its leaves.
 As they start growing bigger, some parts of the curd get exposed to the sun that triggers chlorophyll formation.